alanlivio/alanlivio-phd-thesis/README.md

 # alanlivio-thesis

-This is the latex code of my thesis from PhD at PUC-Rio.
+This is the latex code of my PhD thesis at PUC-Rio.

 ## bib